yuvadius/CEP/README.md

 Every concrete algorithm subclass shall implement the following static function:
 ```
-eval(pattern: Pattern, events: Stream, matches : Stream)
+eval(pattern: Pattern, events: Stream, matches : Container)
 ```
 Receives a pattern and an event stream and performs the CEP with the algorithm it represents.
-It also receives a pattern matches stream to write the output to.
+It also receives a pattern matches container to write the output to.

 The algorithms given in this API are:
 * Tree - the acyclic graph model.
+    * Its evaluation function receives a tree construction function (Pattern -> Tree).
+Default is left depth tree.